2 The 2015 WNBA Draft marked the first time two Gophers were chosen

 Zahui B. was a finalist for the Wade Trophy and Naismith Trophy, also making the John R. Wooden Award national ballot.
 The media’s Big Ten Player of the Year was the first Gopher to earn that honor since 2002 and the program’s first All-America First Team selection since 2005.
 Shae Kelley made the All-Big Ten First Team, and Carlie Wagner was named to the All-Big Ten Freshman Team.

 For the first time ever, multiple Gophers were selected in the same WNBA Draft when Zahui B. and Kelley were picked.
-Zahui B. went second overall to the Tulsa Shock and Kelley went to the Minnesota Lynx in the third round.
+Zahui B. went second overall to the Tulsa Shock and Kelley went to the Minnesota Lynx with the 35th pick.

 HISTORY OF TURNAROUND SUCCESS Prior to her arrival in Minneapolis, Stollings spent two successful years at Virginia Commonwealth University where she led the Rams in one of the top turnarounds in the nation in 2013-14.
 The team posted a 22-10 overall record and earned a berth in the 2014 Women's National Invitation Tournament (WNIT).
 VCU's 22 wins were the third-most in program history and gave the Rams just their sixth 20-win season in school history.
 Stollings was 33-29 overall at VCU.